sopel-irc/sopel.chat/_upgrading/sopel-7.md

 admins around the world avoid adding typos to their bots' custom dictionaries!

-Depending on how much trouble the `aspell` dependencies cause, support for the `spellcheck` module might become a setuptools extra.
+Depending on how much trouble the `aspell` dependencies cause, support for the `spellcheck` plugin might become a setuptools extra.
 Feedback is welcome!

   [pyenchant-unmaintained]: https://github.com/rfk/pyenchant/commit/4df35b7
   [windows-enchant]: https://github.com/sopel-irc/sopel/issues/1142